 As already mentioned, Word doesn't include the ability for the program to automatically adjust column widths based upon what you enter, as it does for row heights.
 One thing you might try, though, is to use Word's AutoFit option.
 All you need to do is right-click the table and then choose AutoFit | AutoFit to Contents from the resulting Context menu.
 Word does its best to adjust the column widths to reflect the information that is in the table.
 (If AutoFit doesn't seem to do anything, then it means Word figures your table is about as optimal as it can be.)
 You may still need to make some manual adjustments to column width to get exactly the table format you want.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (9767) applies to Microsoft Word 2007, 2010, and 2013.
+This tip (9767) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Finding an Optimal Table Height.

 Author Bio